I'll Make Love to You: Critical reception

-Larry Flick from Billboard described "I'll Make Love to You" as a "sweeping pop/R&B ballad".
+Larry Flick from Billboard magazine described "I'll Make Love to You" as a "sweeping pop/R&B ballad".
 He wrote further, "Silky harmonies waft over a well-measured arrangement chock-ful of bright, glistening synths and soft-yet-punctuating percussion.
 Lovely sing-along chorus initially will remind many of past glories, but single ultimately will provide a refreshing cool breeze to any of numerous radio formats it graces."
-Troy J. Augusto from Cash Box declared it as "a lushly-arranged, slowly-paced ballad", "full of the same charming vocal harmonies and natural soul that gives the group its universal pop appeal.
+Troy J. Augusto from Cash Box named it Pick of the Week, declaring it as "a lushly-arranged, slowly-paced ballad", "full of the same charming vocal harmonies and natural soul that gives the group its universal pop appeal.
 Ready to explode at urban, A/C and Top 40, this cut leads a parade of future hit singles that should keep the Boyz in chart heaven all through the night and all through the year."

-Columnist James Masterton deemed it "another piece of immaculate close-harmony soul", that "is a smash before it has ever started".
+In his weekly UK chart commentary, James Masterton deemed it "another piece of immaculate close-harmony soul", that "is a smash before it has ever started".
 Pan-European magazine Music & Media commented, "Silkier then the First Lady's nightgown, the first single off the "mommy" Boyz's upcoming album II further secures their position as the masters of the close harmony ballad."
-Alan Jones from Music Week named it Pick of the Week, rating it four out of five.
-He wrote, "Returning after more than a year, Boyz II Men get back into the "End Of The Road" groove with a silky, powerful ballad penned by BabyFace.
+Alan Jones from Music Week also named it Pick of the Week, rating it four out of five.
+He wrote, "Returning after more than a year, Boyz II Men get back into the "End of the Road" groove with a silky, powerful ballad penned by Babyface.
 Its sweeping majesty is likely to push it high into the chart."
-Gerald Martinez from New Sunday Times felt that the song, along with "On Bended Knee", "tries to recapture the magic of "End Of The Road", and they come close.
+Gerald Martinez from New Sunday Times felt the song, along with "On Bended Knee", "tries to recapture the magic of 'End of the Road', and they come close.
 Big production numbers with solid hooks, they should be flooding our airwaves for the next few months."
 Paul Evans from Rolling Stone viewed it as a "lush swoon-and-croon" ballad "of the kind the Boyz' hard-core fans demand."
 Mark Sutherland from Smash Hits gave it three out of five, saying, "Weeell, in their favour are the facts that they are still the meanest warblers in pop and that soul doesn't come much more silky or supersmooth than this.
-Against them is the fact that this is basically just "End Of The Road" with new lyrics – and blimmin' presumptuous lyrics at that."
+Against them is the fact that this is basically just 'End of the Road' with new lyrics – and blimmin' presumptuous lyrics at that."